apify/apify-sdk-python/tests/integration/README.md

 ### `make_actor`

-This fixture returns a factory function for creating actors on the Apify Platform.
+This fixture returns a factory function for creating Actors on the Apify Platform.

-For the actor source, the fixture takes the files from `tests/integration/actor_source_base`, builds the Apify SDK wheel from the current codebase, and adds the actor source you passed to the fixture as an argument.
+For the Actor source, the fixture takes the files from `tests/integration/actor_source_base`, builds the Apify SDK wheel from the current codebase, and adds the Actor source you passed to the fixture as an argument.
 You have to pass exactly one of the `main_func`, `main_py` and `source_files` arguments.

-The created actor will be uploaded to the platform, built there, and after the test finishes, it will be automatically deleted.
+The created Actor will be uploaded to the platform, built there, and after the test finishes, it will be automatically deleted.
-If the actor build fails, it will not be deleted, so that you can check why the build failed.
+If the Actor build fails, it will not be deleted, so that you can check why the build failed.

-### Creating test actor straight from a Python function
+### Creating test Actor straight from a Python function

-You can create actors straight from a Python function.
+You can create Actors straight from a Python function.
-This is great because you can have the test actor source code checked with the linter.
+This is great because you can have the test Actor source code checked with the linter.

 ```python
 async def test_something(self, make_actor: ActorFactory) -> None: